adobe/asset-compute-example-workers/ga-aio-projects/worker-cc-photoshop/README.md

 - Creative Automation APIs do not support multi-part upload and only support a single URL.
 This means outputs larger than 100MB on Azure are not currently supported;
 - The Creative Processing Profile UI in AEM only supports a single operation;
-- Only use `.atn` files with one photoshop action in the set
+- Only use `.atn` files with one photoshop action in the set.

 ## Setup